Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 WHEREAS, the creation of the Tax Increment Committee of the

-Kalispell Development Corporation and a review of the Tax Increment
+Kalispell Development Corporation and a review of. the Tax Increment.

 Policy Manual have made it necessary to more formally adopt and amend

-the� Tax increment Policy Manual, and I
+the Tax Increment Policy Manual, and

 WHEREAS, the adoption of the Tax Increment Policy Manual as